From his involvement as a Teen Age Republican in high school to his current work in Congress, Joe Wilson has led a life

 Today, Joe serves as an Assistant Majority Whip and on the House Armed Services Committee, where he serves as Chairman of the Subcommittee on Emerging Threats.
 He also serves on the Committee on Education and the Workforce and the Committee on Foreign Affairs.
 Since the 111th Congress, he has been appointed to the highly influential Republican Policy Committee.
 He also serves as Chair of the Bulgaria Caucus and the French Caucus, Co-Chair for the Slovak Caucus, and on the Afghanistan Caucus, the Kurdistan Caucus, and the Americans Abroad Caucus.

 While serving the Second Congressional District of South Carolina, Joe is committed to promoting peace through a strong national defense, decreasing taxes for all Americans, and limiting the size and spending of the federal government.

 Joe is married to Roxanne Dusenbury McCrory, who continues to offer him strength and support in his every endeavor.
-They are the parents of four sons, all of whom serve in the U.S. military, and the proud grandparents of four boys and two girls.
+They are the parents of four sons, all of whom have served in the U.S. military, and the proud grandparents of four boys and four girls.
 Alan, his oldest son, is a Lt.
-Colonel in the South Carolina Army National Guard who proudly served for a year in Iraq and was recently re-elected as the Attorney General for South Carolina; Addison is a graduate of the United States Naval Academy and a physician who recently returned from a tour of duty in Iraq; Julian is a Captain in the South Carolina Army National Guard who served on a peacekeeping tour in Egypt; and Hunter is a First Lieutenant in the South Carolina Army National Guard who recently returned from a tour of duty in Afghanistan.
+Colonel in the South Carolina Army National Guard who proudly served for a year in Iraq and was recently re-elected as the Attorney General for South Carolina; Addison is a graduate of the United States Naval Academy and a physician who recently returned from a tour of duty in Iraq; Julian was a Captain in the South Carolina Army National Guard who served on a peacekeeping tour in Egypt; and Hunter is a First Lieutenant in the South Carolina Army National Guard who recently returned from a tour of duty in Afghanistan.
 Their four sons are all Eagle Scouts.